angular/angular/adev/src/content/tutorials/first-app/steps/01-hello-world/README.md

 The updated app you have after this lesson confirms that you and your IDE are ready to begin creating an Angular app.

-Note: If you are working with the embedded editor, skip to [step three](#create-%60hello-world%60).
+NOTE: If you are working with the embedded editor, skip to [step three](#create-%60hello-world%60).
 When working in the browser playground, you do not need to `ng serve` to run the app.
 Other commands like `ng generate` can be done in the console window to your right.

 <docs-workflow>